emilybstevens/UFOs/README.md

 For example, January 1st, 2010 would be written 1/1/2010.
 December 12th, 2010 would be written 12/12/2010.
 ![Search By Date](static/images/date.png)
 ### Searching by City
+Input city name into "Enter City" box.
+Do not capitalize the names of the city.
+For example, "Fort Worth" should be written as "fort worth".
 ![Search By City](static/images/city.png)
 ### Searching by State
+Input state name into "Enter State" box using XX format.
+Do not capitalize the abbreviations.
+Standard abbreviations apply.
+If you're not sure about which abbreviation to use, view [this](https://www.faa.gov/air_traffic/publications/atpubs/cnt_html/appendix_a.html) link to lookup the proper abbreviation.
+For example, "Texas" should be written as "tx".
 ![Search By State](static/images/state.png)
 ### Searching by Country
 ![Search By Country](static/images/country.png)